krzysk1/dg101g/README.md

 # dg101g
 The DG-100 of 1974 is the first sailplane manufactured by Glaser-Dirks, developed from the Akaflieg Darmstadt D-38, the Standard class sailplane was designed by Wilhelm Dirks.
 Some DG-101 sailplanes were constructed by ELAN in Slovenia and are designed with a "G" suffix.

 Converted from FlightGear by Krzysztof Kaniewski.
-January, 2015 Original 3D design by Nikolaus Kerner. https://github.com/FGMEMBERS/DG-101G
+January, 2015; September 2022 (AFS4) Original 3D design by Nikolaus Kerner. https://github.com/FGMEMBERS/DG-101G

-Some features may not work as intended and this aircraft could crash your Aerofly FS2.
+Some features may not work as intended and this aircraft could crash your Aerofly FS4.
 Use it at your own risk!

 ------------------------------------------------------------
 Installation:

-1. Unzip file and move the folder "dg101g" to C:\Users\~\Documents\Aerofly FS2\aircraft .
+1. Unzip file and move the folder "dg101g" to C:\Users\~\Documents\Aerofly FS4\aircraft .

 ------------------------------------------------------------